Dhwani9Dhingra/Akasa_Air-Customer-Data-Analysis/README.md

-# 🛫 Akasa Air – Data Engineering Task (Customer & Orders ETL Pipeline)
+# 🛫 Data Engineering Pipeline (Customer & Orders ETL Pipeline)

 This project implements a **complete data engineering workflow** To process and analyze customer and order data from multiple sources (CSV and XML) using both database table and data-frame (in-memory) approaches.
 It performs **data ingestion, cleaning, preprocessing, storage, KPI computation, and visualization** using both a **Table-Based (MySQL)** and **In-Memory (Pandas)** approach.